NĪTI

 For idempotent writes use idempotency keys; for non-idempotent, require server-side deduplication.

-Design services to be stateless where possible; stateful components require partitioning.
+Horizontal scaling first.
+Design services to be stateless where possible.

 • Range-based sharding (ordered keys): efficient for range queries, requires rebalancing.